 The Top tourist attractions in Kenya

 If you want to understand Kenya’s people and culture, then head on to the National Museum.
 The museum was started back in 1920 while the location was identified in 1929.
 This place solely focusses on interpreting the rich heritage of Kenya.
 More to that, the museum offers a place where visitors can stop and sample the country’s heritage both for educational purposes or leisure.

 The national museum is open throughout the year and is found just within the CBD of Nairobi City (Capital City of Kenya).
 That being said, Kenya is the best place to take your entire family.

 2. Nairobi National Park

 Nairobi National Park is a unique ecosystem since it is the only protected area that is very close to the Capital city.
-That means you will get to enjoy the beauty of nature just a few kilometres from the Nairobi (about 7 kilometres).
+That means you will get to enjoy the beauty of nature just a few kilometers from the Nairobi (about 7 kilometers).

 More to that, the Park is home to Black rhino, leopard, lion, giraffe, buffaloes, hyena, cheetah, wildebeests, and over 400 different species of birds.
 The park is a fantastic place to spend your holiday.

 Additionally, Nairobi National park also features Ivory burning site monument, an orphanage, Nairobi Safari (Safari means to travel) walk, and walking trails at the hippo pool.
 With all that adventure, I’m sure you will have a fantastic experience at this place.